rockstartraders/Jengs-Currency-Converter-para_-Android-/README.md

 ## Some Info.
 I cannot recall how many currency pair you can convert but there is a lot.
 <br>
-API amount and symbil are Accurate.
+API amount and symbols are Accurate.
 <br>
 Amount may differ still because extra charges and taxes may vary if there is.
 <br>